raouf-aghrout/mac-setup/README.md

 To Do:
 ------

-- Brew all the things
+- Can oh-my-zsh be a brew cask?
-- Add IntelliJ plugins
+- Research cli utils that can change Mac system preferences

 System Preferences
 ------------------